How Soweto is Transforming Dumpsites into Community Hubs

 • Starting with small steps: Zulu emphasises small everyday actions like disposing of household waste correctly and encourages residents to become responsible citizens.
 He says, “If you can achieve that – getting rid of litter, making it safe in our community – then we can achieve big things.”

 • Working at the neighbourhood level: Through door-to-door research, Zulu and his team have come to understand why people in each area surrounding a dumpsite leave trash there.
 Each household and community has different factors that lead them to dump waste.
-It’s been critical to understand neighbourhood-level causes as a basis for changing behaviours and setting up new systems for better waste management.
+It’s been important to understand neighbourhood-level causes that can help in changing behaviours and setting up new systems for better waste management.

 • Going beyond once-off clean-ups: Working towards “transforming these illegal dumping areas into positive public spaces that will benefit us as a community” has enabled neighbourhoods in Soweto to deal with illegal dumping in a more permanent way than once-off community clean-ups.